3 tips to choose the best respirator mask for the job

 A respirator must be the right size in order to create a seal around the face.
 This is especially true for tight-fitting respirators.

 Because all respirators fit differently, employers must provide a range of different respirator sizes and models for their crew in order to comply with OSHA regulations.
-Several things that can compromise respirator seal, including:
+Several features can compromise the respirator seal, including:

 Eyeglasses and safety goggles